dalenguyen/firebase-wordpress-docs/docs/retrieve-data-from-firestore.rst

-How to Retrieve Data from Firestore and Display on WordPress
+Retrieve Data from Firestore and Display on WordPress
 =============

 In this tutorial, I will show you how to retrieve the database from your Firestore and display it on the WordPress website.
 Before that, make sure you have: